brotandgames/ciao/guestbook.md

 Do you remember the guestbook times? *missing running gifs*

-Listed here are some voices from the internet collected (copied & pasted) by the creator *@brotandgames*.
+Listed here are some voices from the internet collected (copied & pasted) by the creator *@brotandgames* and maybe the first Guestbook via Pull Request.

+## From the internet

+Listed here are some quotes from the internet.

-If you find yourself here, replace `*_user` by `@your-github-handle` and open a PR.
+If you find yourself here, replace `*_user` by `@you` and open a PR.

 Also, if you want add something, open a PR.

-## Props

-Listed here are the props.
-If you want add something, open a PR.

 ### Hacker News